-Alain de Botton on Marrying the Wrong Person
+Alain de Botton: Why We Marry the Wrong Person

 In his popular 2016 opinion article Why You Will Marry the Wrong Person in the New York Times, Alain de Botton writes: "It’s one of the things we are most afraid might happen to us.
 We go to great lengths to avoid it.
 And yet we do it all the same: We marry the wrong person.
 Partly, it’s because we have a bewildering array of problems that emerge when we try to get close to others.
 We seem normal only to those who don’t know us very well.” [...]
 "The problem is that before